Today I have 11 amazing frugal laundry day hacks to make your washing day so much easier and cheaper.

 Cleanmama suggests putting a 1/4 cup of vinegar in the fabric softener dispenser, or a fabric softener ball.

-If you’re thinking you don’t want your clothes to smell of vinegar, never fear, because the odour quickly disappears.
+If you’re thinking that you don’t want your clothes to smell of vinegar, never fear because the odor quickly disappears.

 You could try experimenting with some essential oils.
-Try adding a few drops of lavender oil in your wash to make your clothes smell gorgeous.
+Try adding a few drops of lavender oil to your wash to make your clothes smell gorgeous.

 6. Make your own stain remover

-7. Add a layer of aluminium foil under the ironing board
+7. Add a layer of aluminum foil under the ironing board

 8. Wash cold

-Ariel.co.uk claims that you can save 57% on running costs when you wash at 30deg compared to a 40deg.
+Ariel.co.uk claims that you can save 57% on running costs when you wash at 30-degrees compared to 40-degrees.
 That’s a big difference.
 If your washing machine goes down to cold (some don’t), you could save even more.

-If you are running cold cycles a lot, keep your washing machine pristine by running a monthly hot wash with some vinegar and washing soda crystals.
+If you are running cold cycles a lot, keep your washing machine clean and smelling fresh by running a monthly hot wash with some vinegar and washing soda crystals.

-If you can’t air-dry your washing and you have an airing cupboard, tumble dry to slightly damp and then finish off in the airing cupboard.
+If you can’t air-dry your washing, and you have an airing cupboard, tumble dry to slightly damp and then finish off on a drying rack.

 There you have all my frugal laundry day hacks in one handy post.
-If you have some more ideas, I would love to know in the comments below.
+Check out this post for ways to save money on cleaning your house.